 - The Rutgers SAFETY Clinic on Flash drive

 - The Clinician's Manual (4th edition)

 - .5 Continuing Education Units (CEU)

-- Clinician's Shirt - mailed following successful completion of exam.
+- Clinician's Polo - mailed following successful completion of exam.